mchineboy/treesradio-overlay/README.md

 * Search your personal playlist

 ## Install
-I have not released this to the Chrome Store yet.
-But will soon.
-Therefore you have to run it as a Chrome Developer Extension.
+* Now Available in the Chrome Store!
+Search for Trees Radio

+## Developer Install
 * browse to chrome://extensions
 * Click on the check box for Developer Mode
 * Download the CRX file, or clone the entire project.